 13 In Tennessee, athletic trainers perform their duties upon the advice, consent, and oral or written prescriptions of a licensed physician.
 Accordingly, they are considered Confidential Employees.

-Survivor Advocates only have limited confidentiality if the student or employee is communicating with the advocate as a patient or client.
+Survivor Advocates only provide limited confidentiality if the Complainant is communicating with the advocate as a patient or client.